 We’re also going with a hard drive in this build in the 1TB Caviar Blue from Western Digital.
 Those who’d prefer a higher capacity option should go with the Hitachi Deskstar 2TB option.
-Either option is fast and gives you alot of capacity for what you spend.
-The exra space will, of course, be invaluable for storing all of your games and programs.
+Either option is fast and gives you a lot of capacity for what you spend.
+The extra space will, of course, be invaluable for storing all of your games and programs.

 Budget CPU Coolers Around $25 (For Overclocking)

 Cooler master owns this part of the market, almost literally.
 This is mainly because of the Hyper 212 Evo.
-So, if you’re planning to overclock and need a cheap CPU cooling option, its the way to go.
+So, if you’re planning to overclock and need a cheap CPU cooling option, it’s the way to go.
 I use these in a lot of my PCs and never have an issue getting a solid overclock.
 We’re using this option for our Ryzen build; however, it’s perfectly acceptable to use the included wraith cooler to see what type of overclock you can get out of the gate.
 Even a modest overclock will give you big performance boosts on the R5 1400.

 If you want to go beyond this price range, I’d recommend the Corsair Hydro H100i or similar liquid coolers.
 As these are often above $100, you might want to consider putting this extra money towards a GTX 1070 instead.

 An 80 Plus Certified PSU For Cheap or a T1 PSU